freesummer/SIMD-Matcher/README.md

 this script will run the SIMD-Matcher and GenMatcher on paper Fig. 3 (case 2742, and case 3892)
 ```

-The unit test framework is based on CTest.

 ## Benchmarking